tomzorz/shoreparty.org/posts/tiny-tools-of-the-trade-part-i.md

 Two extra capabilities are also worth mentioning: 1) because ffmpeg is a terminal based tool, it's easy to do scripting to mass process large batches of media; and 2) many actions, like trimming or replacing audio tracks can be done without re-encoding the entire media file, which makes these tasks _significantly_ faster to do compared to re-rendering in a "proper" video editor.

-To make sure I don't scare anyone away, here's a simple example making an audio file out of a video: `ffmppeg -i never.mkv never.mp3` - simple, right?
+To make sure I don't scare anyone away, here's a simple example making an audio file out of a video: `ffmpeg -i never.mkv never.mp3` - simple, right?
 For more advanced examples keep an eye out on this blog.
 I've been collecting my own ffmpeg scripts and templates, and I'm planning to share them in a few follow-up posts here soon™.